izNetM/ols1clk/README.md

 # ols1clk
 ========

-Description
+Açıklamalar
 --------

-ols1clk is a one-click installation script for OpenLiteSpeed.
-Using this script, you can quickly and easily install OpenLiteSpeed with it’s default settings.
-We also provide a **-w** parameter that will install WordPress at the same time but it must still be configured through the wp-config.php page.
+ols1clk tek tuşla OpenLiteSpeed kurulumu ypaan bir bash scriptidir.
+Bu script ile OpenLiteSpeed kurulumu kolayca gerçekleştirebilirsiniz.Ayrıca sisteme eklenen **-w** opsiyonu ile wordpress kurulumu da yapabilirsiniz.

 An openmysql database can also be set up using this script if needed.
 If you already have a WordPress installation running on another server, it can be imported into OpenLiteSpeed with no hassle using the **--wordpresspath** parameter.
 To completely install WordPress with your OpenLiteSpeed installation, skipping the need for the wp-config.php page, use the **--wordpressplus** flag.
 This can be used with **--wpuser**, **--wppassword**, **--wplang**, and **--sitetitle** to configure each of the settings normally set by wp-config.php.

 Running ols1clk
 --------